frenck/spook/README.md

 Above all, this integration may just break your setup in an way that is not recoverable.
-Nor will it provide you with a tissue to dry up your tears when you are in a fetal position under your desk after ignoring all of the above.
+Nor will it provide you with a tissue to dry up your tears when you are crying in a fetal position under your desk after ignoring all of the above.

 I've warned you :D